Fred Smerlas: After football

 Smerlas married Kristy Kefalas in February 1988, having met through backup nose-guard Bill Acker.

 Smerlas quickly became involved with business right from the get-go after retiring, starting his own company in All-Pro Productions to serve as an umbrella for his business dealings and enterprises under the logic of, “If you want to live right, you have to work right.
 You can’t be a meathead.”
 Smerlas was inducted to the Bills Wall of Fame on December 16, 2001.

 Smerlas (described in 2018 as an "self-described right-wing, gun-toting, cigar-smoking, meat-eating, Christian conservative") currently resides in Massachusetts and is a part-time co-host during football season on sports radio WEEI-FM, NBC Sports Boston - The New England Tailgate Show, as well as a contributor to western New York radio station WHAM (AM) in Rochester.
 Smerlas, along with friend and colleague Steve DeOssie, opened an award-winning steakhouse at the Twin River Casino in Lincoln, Rhode Island, in March 2007 called Fred & Steve's Steakhouse.

 In 2018, the Professional Football Researchers Association named Smerlas to the PFRA Hall of Very Good Class of 2018.
-While he has not been inducted into the Pro Football Hall of Fame, a website was created to advocate for his induction.